-In the present work we use Digital Image Correlation (DIC) technique, already well approved on ice, to evaluate the strain field evolution during a creep experiment on ice polycrystal performed at the ductile to brittle transition.
-After a brief presentation of the experimental set-up (Part 2), Part 3 will explore stress conditions during which strain-rate increase with tertiary creep results from local cracking.
-We will see that plasticity is strongly active at crack tips as evidenced by the occurrence of dynamic recrystallization mechanisms.
-These mechanisms, by modifying the microstructure, indeed play a crucial role to reduce and redistribute the local stress concentration that appears at the crack tips during the ductile to brittle transition.
+In the present work we use the DIC technique, already well proven on ice, to evaluate the strain field evolution during a creep experiment on ice polycrystal performed at the ductileto-brittle transition.
+After a brief presentation of the experimental setup (Sect.
+2), Sect.
+3 will explore stress conditions during which strain-rate increase with tertiary creep results from local cracking.
+We will see that plasticity is strongly active at the crack tips as evidenced by the occurrence of dynamic recrystallization mechanisms.
+These mechanisms, by modifying the microstructure, indeed play a crucial role to reduce and redistribute the local stress concentration that appears at the crack tips during the ductile-to-brittle transition.

-2 Experimental set-up
+2 Experimental setup

-- 15 Unconfined uniaxial creep tests have been carried out on polycrystalline columnar ice samples of type S2 (Ple and Meyssonnier, 1997).
-Parallelipedic samples (~ 90 × 90 × 15 mm3) were built and the column axes were positioned perpendicularly to the larger surface, and to the compression axis (figure 1).
-By doing so, the samples provide a "2D-1/2" microstructure, from which surface characterization can approximate volume behavior.
-Sample microstructure and texture were measured using an Automatic Ice Texture Analyser (AITA) (Wilson et al., 2003; Peternell et al., 2011), which is an optical technique measuring - 20 the c-axis (or optical axis) orientation (azimuth θ and colatitude φ) with a spatial resolution from 50 to 5 μ m, and an angular resolution of about 3°.
-Although large areas can be analysed (up to $120 \times 120 \text{ mm}^2$), this technique requires the preparation of thin sections of ice (~ 0.3 mm thick), and is then destructive.
-By taking advantage of the columnar microstructure, we were able to compare pre- and post- deformation microstructures by carefully extracting thin layers of ice before and after the test (figure 1).
-Details of the procedure for sample preparation can be found in (Grennerat et al., 2012; Chauve et al., 2015). - 25 During the experiment, DIC analyses were performed over the full surface of the samples by following the procedure adapted to ice by Grennerat et al. (2012).
-DIC provides in-situ measurements of the displacement and therefore strain field on the sample surface, from the correlation of surface images of a grey-level speckle that follows the sample deformation.
-By taking advantage of the 2D-1/2 configuration, we assumed the surface strain field to be as representative as possible of the volume deformation.
-This configuration makes it possible to compare the measured microstructures by AITA (before and after the test) - 30 to the strain field evaluated by DIC (figure 1).
+Unconfined uniaxial creep tests have been carried out on polycrystalline columnar ice samples of type S2 (Ple and Meyssonnier, 1997).
+Parallelepipedic samples $(\sim 90 \times 90 \times 15 \text{ mm})$ were built and the column axes were positioned perpendicularly to the larger surface, and to the compression axis (Fig. 1).
+By doing so, the samples provide a "2-D-1/2" microstructure, from which surface characterization satisfactorily reflects volume behavior.
+Sample microstructure and texture were measured using an automatic ice texture analyzer (AITA; Wilson et al., 2003; Peternell et al., 2011), which is an optical technique measuring the caxis (or optical axis) orientation (azimuth θ and colatitude φ) with a spatial resolution from 50 to 5 μm, and an angular resolution of about 3°.
+Although large areas can be analyzed (up to 120×120 mm), this technique requires the preparation of thin sections of ice (~ 0.3 mm thick), and is then destructive.
+By taking advantage of the columnar microstructure, we were able to compare pre- and post-deformation microstructures by carefully extracting thin layers of ice before and after the test (Fig. 1).
+Details of the procedure for sample preparation can be found in Grennerat et al. (2012) and Chauve et al. (2015).

+During the experiment, DIC analyses were performed over the full surface of the samples by following the procedure adapted to ice by Grennerat et al. (2012).
+DIC provides in